rtCamp/Frappe-Manager/docs/reference/configuration.md

 A named label is never quietly substituted.
 If a certificate sets `dns_provider = "client-zones"` and no `client-zones` entry exists at either scope, issuance and renewal fail.
 Falling back would authenticate against whichever account happened to be configured and report success, which is the one outcome worth failing over.

-**Set via:** `fm ssl dns-config cloudflare BENCHNAME --name client-zones --api-token TOKEN`, or the same command without `BENCHNAME` to store the label globally.
+**Set via:** `fm ssl dns-config cloudflare BENCH --name client-zones --api-token TOKEN`, or the same command without `BENCH` to store the label globally.
 Drop `--name` to write the `cloudflare` label instead.
 The [command reference](../commands/ssl-dns-config-cloudflare.md) has the full scope matrix.

 **See also:** [`ssl.dns_providers` in the global file](#global-dns-providers), [SSL guide](../guides/ssl.md)